All your life, you’ve heard that you should exercise regularly to stay healthy, but you don’t hear much about staying mentally fit.

 While we’re on the topic of music, did you know that you can enhance your memory by learning to read music and play an instrument?
-Learning anything new has been shown to improve one’s memory.
+Learning anything new has been shown to keep people mentally fit.

 Like a muscle, the brain gets stronger the more you use it.
 Learning to play an instrument, or picking up one you used to play, will help keep you sharp.